Taylor Heinicke Player Prop Bets for NFL Week 11 - Washington vs. Carolina - NewsBreak

 Matchup vs. Carolina

-- Heinicke's 137 passing yards in one matchup against the Panthers are 85.5 less than yards than his over/under in Sunday's game.
+- In one matchup against the Panthers, Heinicke threw for 137 passing yards, 85.5 yards below his over/under in Sunday's game.

-- Heinicke threw a touchdown pass in that outing against the Panthers.
+- Heinicke threw a touchdown pass in that matchup against the Panthers.

-- This week Heinicke will face the NFL's best pass defense (194.3 yards allowed per game).
+- The 194.3 yards per game the Panthers are allowing through the air makes them the NFL's best pass defense.

-- The Panthers have given up 13 passing TDs this season (1.3 per game), ranking them eighth among NFL defenses.
+- The Panthers have allowed 13 passing TDs this season (1.3 per game), ranking them eighth among NFL defenses.

 Recent Performances